vjedulla/vjedulla.github.io/_posts/2022-06-12-simulation.md

 {% endhighlight %}

-There are 3 functions here that will help us achieve our goal.
+There are 2 functions here that will help us achieve our goal.

 1. `random_cords` -> takes in $$n$$ and a bounding region (for a city, but its not necessary it just looks good on a map)
 2. `gen_correlated_points` -> takes in a point $$(x_{prime}, y_{prime})$$ and generates a correlated blob of points with a random covariance matrix.
-3. `gen_points` -> same as above, but with a given covariance matrix.

 Tha base idea here is that we need a way to generate random points on a grid, then a way to generate a set of correlated points.